The Latest | Michael Cohen takes the stand as testimony in Trump hush money case enters 4th week

 Cohen said he communicated regularly with National Enquirer publisher David Pecker and editor Dylan Howard to stop the story from getting out.
 He said the tabloid executives updated him regularly on their discussions and that he kept Trump apprised of developments.

-Cohen said he thought the story would have a “significant” impact on Trump’s presidential campaign if it became publish.
+Cohen said he thought the story would have a “significant” impact on Trump’s presidential campaign if it became published.

 The McDougal news came on the heels of the National Enquirer paying $30,000 to squash a doorman’s false rumor about Trump having a child out of wedlock.